-The Skills You Need to Succeed in the Construction Industry
+The Skills You Need to Succeed as a Construction Technologist

 Preparing for Your Career in Construction Technology

-If you’re planning to major in construction technology, you’ll need to do a little homework first.
-Not every construction technology program is accredited by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology.
-You’ll want to determine whether or not you’re interested in studying the management aspects of construction technology or if you prefer to learn about engineering itself.
+If you are planning to major in construction technology, you’ll need to do a little homework first.
+Not every construction technology program has received certification from the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology.
+You’ll want to determine whether you’re interested in studying the management aspects of construction technology or if you prefer to learn about engineering itself.
 Review the major syllabus to see what kinds of courses you’ll be taking.

 You’ll also want to gain experience early.
-Working in the construction field while you’re earning your degree is an effective way to learn the out-of-classroom skills you’ll need to succeed.
-Cooperative learning opportunities and internships are more ways you can get additional experience.
-If you’re lucky enough to have a choice of opportunities, select a program that features the latest technologies and equipment.
+Working in the construction field while you are earning your degree is an effective way to learn the out-of-classroom skills you’ll need to succeed.
+Cooperative learning opportunities and internships are some of the ways you can get additional experience.
+If you’re lucky enough to have a choice, select a program that features the latest technologies and equipment.
 If possible, tour sites, labs, and shops to see what the workers use.

-If you’re not able to secure a job, internship, or cooperative learning opportunity in construction, don’t give up.
+If you cannot immediately secure a job, internship, or cooperative learning opportunity in construction, don’t give up.
 The classes in this field usually include multiple hands-on learning opportunities.

 Vista College offers a Construction Technology Diploma Program that gives you the classroom learning and the practical experience you need to develop in-demand job skills.
-From drywall and tile to construction labor, you can complete our comprehensive program in as little as 40 weeks.
+You can complete our comprehensive program in as little as 40 weeks.

-At Vista College, you’ll learn how to read construction drawings.
+At Vista College, you will learn how to read construction drawings.
 You’ll also master exciting new concepts in environmentally friendly design and building practices.
 You’ll gain experience in wiring, piping, framing, concrete work, and more.
-We offer our Construction Technology program at our El Paso campus during daytime and evening hours, making it easy to fit your program into your busy lifestyle.
+We offer our Construction Technology courses at our El Paso campus during daytime and evening hours, making it easy to fit your program into your busy lifestyle.
 Our instructors include professionals with real-world experience, as well as an impressive breadth of knowledge.

 Programs begin every five weeks.
-Once you’ve completed your program, our Career Services department can help you transition from student to professional.
-We’ll help you create a resume and cover letter, provide job interview coaching, and help you devise a search strategy that is tailored to your specific interests and abilities.
+Once you’ve completed your studies, our Career Services department can help you transition from student to professional.
+We’ll help you create a resume and cover letter, provide job interview coaching, and help you devise a search strategy tailored to your specific interests and abilities.